-Resources and Support Student Advising
+Resources and Support

+Student Advising

-Saint Joseph's College offers student advising by Nursing Faculty Advisors and non-faculty Academic Advisors.
-It is strongly encouraged that students maintain regular and ongoing communication with both advisors during the courseof their education.
+Saint Joseph's College offers student advising by Nursing Faculty Advisors and non-faculty Academic Advisors and/or Student Support Specialists.
+It is strongly encouraged that students maintain regular and ongoing communication with both advisors during the course of their education.